Corporate Team Building Activities Your Team Will Love (for 2019)

-Team building is essential in order to make progress in the workplace.
+Corporate team building activities are essential in order to make progress in the workplace.
 It’s a great way to improve company culture, reveal individual personalities and vulnerabilities, and become stronger and more efficient as a group.

 Researchers have studied team behavior in the workplace for over 80 years.
 One of the earliest studies on workplace behavior was performed between 1927 and 1932 in Chicago, Illinois at the Western Electric Hawthorne Works.
 The research study, called the Hawthorne Experiment, was conducted by Professor Elton Mayo.
 The experiment focused on workplace productivity and conditions by analyzing physical and environmental influences in the workplace.

 Today, companies focus on team building more than ever before.
 Researchers and organizations have come up with some fun, unique, and inspirational team building activities designed to uncover all kinds of workplace behaviors, enhance individual skills, and improve on any weaknesses.
 Team building activities can also help align and unify a team or organizational culture.

-To help find perfect corporate team building activity in the workplace, we’ve chosen a few of our favorite activities that your organization is sure to love:
+To help find perfect corporate team building activities in the workplace, we’ve chosen a few of our favorite activities that your organization is sure to love:

-Corporate Team Building Activity Ideas Your Team Will Love
+Corporate Team Building Activities Your Team Will Love